Bradpk/tic-tac-toe/pseudocode.md

 (If it does then it updates the object property that tracks the game condition e.g win, draw)<br>
 (If the game condition changes it triggers a content change of another paragraph that displays who has won on the screen) <br>

 8. IF Player X gets three in a straight line.
-Alert says 'Player X Won!' <br>
+Paragraph says 'Player X Won!' <br>
 IF Player O gets three in a straight line.
-Alert says 'Plater O Won!'<br>
+Paragraph says 'Player O Won!'<br>
-IF all tiles are clicked on without either player X or Player O getting three in a straight line, then alert says 'Draw!'<br>
+IF all tiles are clicked on without either player X or Player O getting three in a straight line, then paragraph says 'Draw!'<br>
 (This conditional would be included in the function from step 6)<br>

 9. If user wants to reset the game, they click the 'reset button' which sets the content of the tiles back to empty and defaults to player x turn. <br>